The Auckland Buddhist Centre

 Our core purpose is to make the Buddha’s teaching available and accessible to all who seek its wisdom.
 Whatever your gender identification, ethnic, cultural or religious background, sexual orientation and so on, you are welcome to learn and practise the Dharma with us.
 Our ability to meet this aspiration depends on the generosity and spiritual maturity of a small team of people, who are mostly volunteers.

-Our Centre is part of a worldwide movement called the Triratna Buddhist Community.
-At the heart of this community is the Triratna Buddhist Order which was founded over 60 years ago in the United Kingdom by Sangharakshita to bring the ancient wisdom of the Buddha's teachings into the modern world.
+Our centre is part of a worldwide movement called the Triratna Buddhist Community, which was founded to bring the ancient wisdom of the Buddha's teachings into the modern, 'Western' world.
+We try to communicate Buddhist teachings in a way that's relevant to us in Aotearoa New Zealand in the 21st century.

 The Auckland Buddhist Centre has a number of guidelines and policies to help ensure that all those who attend our activities are well cared for and supported.